 Conditions for Participation:

 - Preparation is required prior to the Conference.
 Each will be sent a worksheet following registration and will send this completed document to the Conference Facilitator ONE WEEK prior to the date of their event.

 Cancellation & Refund Policy:

-Cancellations must be received in writing to CMG head office one week before the event date to qualify for a refund.
+Cancellations must be received in writing to CMG head office two weeks before the event date to qualify for a refund.
 A $15 administrative fee will be deducted from all canceled registrations.

 CMG Image Policy

 CMG is required to make sure all images used to illustrate our color forecasts are free from copyright infringement.
 Our Image Policy is outlined in our Worksheet preparation form which will be sent to you upon registration.
 Please note that images which are not cited and copyright free will NOT be submitted to the Workshop process.

 - 9 am – 10 am: Welcome and overview